 The Ombuds and Appeals Committee may fill its vacancies between General Meetings of Members.

-The Ombuds and Appeals Committee shall be chaired by two co-Chairs, one female and one male, that are selected by the committee.
+The Ombuds and Appeals Committee shall be chaired by two co-Chairs, of different genders, that are selected by the committee.

 The Ombuds and Appeals Committee is a committee of the Party membership, responsible to the membership at General Meetings.

 Receive complaints from Members of the Party regarding decisions made by organized Units or Functionaries of the Party that affect their rights as members, or concerns regarding Party governance.